 The most significant issues are overgrazing, desertification, deforestation, poaching, and overfishing.

 There is tropical rainforest (including ebony and mahogany) in the hot humid south, with mangroves along the coast and river mouths.
 The southern coastal plain and south-east plateau also contain the cocoa and banana farms and the rubber and oil palm plantations.
 The central region has mixed deciduous and evergreen forest.
 Above the forest zone are drier woodlands, with taller grasses and mountain bamboos.
 High in the interior and on Mt Cameroon the grasses are shorter.
 Further north there is savannah bushland, with trees becoming sparse towards the Chad basin.
-Forest covers 42% of the land area, having declined at 1.0% p.a.
-1990-2010.
-Arable land comprises 13% and permanent cropland 2.6% of the total land area.
+Forest covers 42 per cent of the land area, having declined at 1.0 per cent p.a.
+1990–2010.
+Arable land comprises 13 per cent and permanent cropland three per cent of the total land area.

-The Waza National Park in the north, originally created for the protection of giraffe and antelope, also abounds in monkeys -screaming red and green monkeys and mandrills – and lions and leopards.
+The Waza National Park in the north, originally created for the protection of giraffe and antelope, also abounds in monkeys – screaming red and green monkeys and mandrills – and lions and leopards.
 There are gorillas in the great tracts of hardwood rainforest in the south and east.
 Some 38 mammal species and 24 bird species are thought to be endangered (2012).